-Some valuable aspects of musical culture are in decline in many places around the world.
-They are ignored by a market machine which controls show business and media, or – paradoxically – they end up in university archives as dead artifacts ethnomusicology.
-In the globalized world, the prestige of musicians of many marginalized communities is weakening, and as a result young people of these communities choose other professional paths.
-Like many traditional practices, the diversity of musical phenomena is often deliberately destroyed by certain interest groups, namely political coteries revivifying the construct of a uniform and homogenous nation, missionaries and religious groups expanding their influence, or businessmen juggling copyright laws.
+Valuable aspects of musical culture are disappearing in many places around the world.
+They are overlooked by the market machine that controls showbiz and the media, or – paradoxically – they end up in university archives as lifeless ethnomusicology artefacts.
+In our globalised world, the prestige associated with musicians in many marginalised communities is in decline, and the youth are choosing other paths.
+Like many traditional practices, the diversity of musical phenomena is often deliberately destroyed by specific interest groups.
+This may be a result of political factions dredging up the construct of a homogeneous nation, missionaries and religious groups expanding their influence, or businesses juggling with copyright laws.

-These phenomena are important not only because of the aesthetic value of music but above all because they create social contexts in which a person can grow.
-The strength and potential of the described communities shines very clearly in the poor regions.
-The development of these cultures is a motion against the stream in the world of destructive capitalism and social disintegration.
+These musical and cultural phenomena are important not only because of the aesthetic value of the music but, above all, because they create social contexts for human growth.
+The strength and potential of these communities shines very brightly in poor regions.
+The development of these cultures is like swimming against the tide in a world of destructive capitalism and social disintegration.

 WHAT CAN BE DONE?

-Conservation or the mission to save musical heritage in some closed, finite form usually takes place apart from the community in which this music is played.
-This paternalistic approach is inadequate and it should nothing but collect dust just like other leftovers of colonialism.
-Music has always evolved dynamically and crossed borders as a part of complex, organic social systems.
-Instead of organizing ‘a rescue mission’, you can join these ecosystems and support the flourishing of musical cultures in all contexts: old and new, local and global.
+Conservation, or the mission to rescue musical heritage in a closed, absolute form, usually takes place at a remove from the community from which the music originates.
+This inadequate, paternalistic approach should have been resigned to the dustbin of history long ago alongside the souvenirs of colonialism.
+Music has always evolved dynamically and crossed borders as part of complex, organic social systems.
+Rather than launching a rescue mission, you can engage with these ecosystems and support the flourishing of musical cultures in all contexts – old and new, local and global.
 Instead of saving a closed form, you can co-create an open field of possibilities.

-One of the aims of the JuJu Sounds is to enable musicians to find niche recipients from around the world.
-The Internet is still an unexploited potential for peripheral music genres.
-For younger members of the visited communities – the potential musicians who already operate in both worlds: local and global – it is important to be aware that their culture is also appreciated in the wider forum.
-Globalization enables communication instead of one-way colonization of minds through mass media and marketing.
+JuJu Sounds aims to enable musicians to find niche audiences from around the world.
+The internet still offers untapped potential for peripheral music genres.
+For younger members of the communities we visit, potential future musicians who are already operating in both worlds – local and global – the knowledge that their culture is also appreciated on a wider forum is vital.
+Globalisation enables communication, not just the one-way colonisation of minds through mass media and marketing.